 \section{Turnpike in optimal state estimation}

-Optimal state estimation problems (such as~$P_T$ in~\eqref{eq:MHE}) can generally be interpreted as optimal control problems using $\hat{w}$ as the control input (compare also~\cite[Sec.~4.2.3]{Rawlings2017} and \cite[Sec.~4]{Allan2020a}).
+Optimal state estimation problems (such as~$P_T$ in~\eqref{eq:MHE}) can generally be interpreted as optimal control problems using $\hat{w}$ as the control input, cf.~\cite[Sec.~4.2.3]{Rawlings2017} and \cite[Sec.~4]{Allan2020a}.
 In particular, a cost function~\eqref{eq:MHE_cost} which is positive definite in the estimated disturbance and the fitting error (as, e.g., in \eqref{eq:stage_cost} and \eqref{eq:term_cost}) can be regarded as an economic output tracking cost associated with the ideal reference $(w^\mathrm{r}_j,y^\mathrm{r}_j) = (0,y_j)$, $j\in\mathbb{I}_{[0,T]}$.
-This reference, however, is unreachable (assuming that the system is detectable), as it is generally impossible to attain zero cost $V_T(d_{0:T})=0$ (except for the special case where $y_{0:T}$ corresponds to an output sequence of~\eqref{eq:sys} under zero disturbances $w_{0:T-1}\equiv0$, $v_{0:T}\equiv0$).
-For unreachable references, on the other hand, it is known that the corresponding optimal control problem exhibits the turnpike property with respect to the \emph{best reachable reference}~\cite{Koehler2019}, which suggests that a similar phenomenon can also be expected in optimal state estimation problems. {In the following, we provide a simple example that supports this intuition (Section~\ref{sec:mot_example}).
-Then, we consider two different turnpike characterizations and provide corresponding sufficient conditions that rely on strict dissipativity (Section~\ref{sec:turnpike_dissip}) and decaying sensitivity (Section~\ref{sec:turnpike_sensitivity}).}
+This reference, however, is unreachable, as it is generally impossible to attain zero cost $V_T(d_{0:T})=0$ (except for the special case where $y_{0:T}$ corresponds to an output sequence of~\eqref{eq:sys} under zero disturbances $w_{0:T-1}\equiv0$, $v_{0:T}\equiv0$).
+For unreachable references, on the other hand, it is known that the corresponding optimal control problem exhibits the turnpike property with respect to the \emph{best reachable reference}~\cite{Koehler2019}, which suggests that a similar phenomenon can also be expected in optimal state estimation.
+In Section~\ref{sec:mot_example}, we provide a simple example that supports this intuition.
+Then, we formalize this behavior in Section~\ref{sec:turnpike_sensitivity} and draw connections to the concept of decaying sensitivity.